DurvalPCN/pinacoteca-ufal-opengl/README.md

 <h2>Running the project</h2>

-To execute the project, create a folder, pull the repository inside and import the created folder containing the reposity to your IDE, eg. eclipse.
+To execute the project, pull the repository and import the folder containing the reposity to your IDE, eg. Eclipse.

 <h2>References</h2>